Variflight MCP server

 }

-Make sure to replace your_api_key_here with your actual Variflight API key.
+Make sure to replace your_api_key_here with the actual API key you obtained from VariFlight.

 Search Flights by Departure and Arrival

-Search for flights between airports using IATA codes:
+You can search for flights between airports using their IATA codes:

 searchFlightsByDepArr({